Table of contents

 What is Manufacturing Overhead?

-Manufacturing overhead is all indirect costs incurred during the production process.
+Manufacturing overhead expenses are all indirect costs incurred during the production process.
 This overhead is applied to the units produced within a reporting period.

 When you think of what costs you have outside of direct materials, labor and manufacturing processes, you might be overwhelmed by the thoughts that cross your mind.
 But are there so many details that cost your business money?
 And some of them might even change as your production volume increases or falls those – those are called variable overhead costs.

-- Depreciation on equipment used in the production process (your equipment doesn’t last forever, and it’s always costing you something even if you don’t know it), so depreciation basically refers to how much an asset decreases in value over time.
+The entire equipment used in your manufacturing facility keeps decaying – your equipment doesn’t last forever, and it’s always costing you something even if you don’t know it), so depreciation basically refers to how much an asset decreases in value over time.

-- Salaries of your staff.
-You might think it obvious but remember to include quality control, technologists, cleaners, maintenance, security guards, etc.
+Direct labor costs are a second place where overhead costs might be hiding.
+You might think it obvious but remember also to include quality control, technologists, cleaners, maintenance, security guards, etc.

-- Supplies not directly associated with products are known as indirect materials (such as manufacturing forms).
-These are all extra bits and pieces that go into making your product, which wouldn’t stand out on first look.
-This could also repair parts, general supplies, cleaning chemicals and even wasted materials, and computer systems such as MRP management software.
+Indirect materials (such as manufacturing forms) are all extra bits and pieces that go into making your product, which wouldn’t stand out on first look.
+This could also repair parts, general supplies, cleaning chemicals and even wasted materials, and computer systems such as MRP management software

-- Utilities.
-Rent on the building, water bills, internet, electricity, gas, property tax and even insurance, as long as they are related to manufacturing.
+Utility bills are a broad category as they include building rent, water bills, internet, electricity bills, gas, property taxes, and even insurance, as long as they are related to manufacturing.

-To calculate manufacturing overhead, you must add all the indirect company-related expenses incurred in manufacturing a product (indirect materials, indirect labour, machine repairs, depreciation, factory supplies, insurance, electricity and more).
+To calculate your manufacturing overhead rate, you must add all the indirect company-related expenses incurred in manufacturing a product (indirect materials, indirect labor, machine repairs, depreciation, factory supplies, insurance, electricity, and more).

-You have to be aware of these invisible costs of production that build in the background.
-Otherwise, you’ll be checking your end-of-year balance and find it looking slimmer than you expected.
+You have to be aware of these invisible costs of a manufacturing process that build in the background.
+Otherwise, you’ll check your end-of-year balance and find it looking slimmer than expected.